 - Change the diet: Reduce milk, use organic food where possible, and eat cruciferous vegetables (broccoli, sprouts, cauliflower, cabbage, kale) which alter the ratio of oestrogen in favour of oestriol.
 Flaxseed does the same.
 Consider filtering water.
 If there is midline obesity, this is usually due to eating too much sugar, alcohol (remember alcohol is also a sugar) and refined carbohydrates (white flour, bread, white rice).
 Cut down on these.

 3) Increasing Progesterone.
 It is difficult to increase progesterone as there are potential problems associated with synthetic progesterones.
 Sterols in the diet can both increase progesterone and reduce oestrogen production and these can be found in raw nuts, seeds and olives.
+Never use natural progesterone: I have personally seen this trigger breast cancer.
 Some people find homeopathic progesterone 200c three times daily from day 14 to 28 is helpful (from Ainsworth or Helios Homeopathic pharmacies).